Accounting & Finance Interview Questions

 - The ability to come up with a solution or action plan

-- The ability to describe how their actions benefitted the company
+- The ability to describe how their own actions benefitted the company

-This is an opportunity for you to showcase your initiative and problem-solving skills in a corporate environment.
+This is an opportunity for you to give a concrete example of your ability to take initiative, and use relevant problem-solving skills within a corporate environment.

-An ideal answer will include hard data such as revenue generated or money saved as a result of your initiative.
+An ideal answer will include hard data such as revenue generated or money saved as a result of your actions.

-There are many different ways to respond to this question, but we recommend focusing on answers that are relevant to the company and position you’re applying for.
+There are many possible ways to respond to this question, but we recommend focusing on answers that are relevant specifically to the company and position you’re applying for.

-Answers such as improving your skills, taking more initiative or assuming more responsibility are good ways to show recruiters that you are motivated by more than just a paycheque.
+Answers such as improving your skills, taking more initiative or assuming more responsibility can show recruiters that you are motivated by more than just a paycheque.

 This is one of the most common questions used to test a candidate’s character.
 It can be a tricky one to answer, but there are ways to turn it to your advantage.
-There are good reasons to be looking for a job, and even if you were let go, there are ways to present it in a positive light.
+There can be many good reasons to be looking for a job, and even if you were let go from your previous position, there are ways to present this in a positive light.

-For example, you can talk about wanting a more demanding role to enhance your skills.
+For example, you can talk about wanting a more demanding role that will allow you to broaden your skill set.
 That makes a much better impression than complaining about being passed over for a promotion at your previous job.

 This question is one of the signs that your interview is going well.
 Recruiters use it to ascertain whether your expectations are reasonable.